hammerheim-game/hammerheim-rules/2-core-rules.md

 When a fighter breaks from combat he simply turns and runs off.
 His opponents automatically hit the warrior as he breaks, each inflicting 1 hit which is worked out immediately.

-Note that warriors cannot choose to leave a fight voluntarily.
+_Note:_ warriors cannot choose to leave a fight voluntarily.

 \page